Salary after tax calculator across 8 countries

 What this page covers

-• Compares salary after tax across eight countries.
+• Compares the same gross salary across eight countries.

 • Leads directly into country comparisons and single-country detail views.